singhya/TopicModels/README.md

 This contains scripts to generate input files required by the ECTM system and the SVM classifier.
 This involves separating each article into constituent named entities and regular terms (referred to as Non-Entities).
 - Used Polyglot to extract Named Entities from each article (https://github.com/aboSamoor/polyglot)
 - Generated vocab-entity, vocab-non-entity files: vocabularies for all words found in dataset
-- Generated term-index-entity, term-index-non-entity: replaced each article's content by solely the entity or non-entity indices found in vocabulary
+- Generated term-index-entity, term-index-non-entity: replaced each article's content by solely the entity or non-entity indices found in vocabulary.
+These input files needed for ECTM are stored under DataPreProcessing/processedData/ectm.

+-  The features used as input for Vanilla SVM are the counts of the words(Entities + regular words('Non-entities') under each document.The feature files are stored under DataPreProcessing/processedData/svm.

 #### ECTM
 Once we get data divided as entity-vocab, non-entity-vocab, entity-term-index and non-entity-term-index we run ECTM model on top of it.
 These input files are present in DataPreprocessing/processedData/ECTM.
 The output file from ECTM are stored under ECTM/Output.